 Drone Schools and Drone Pilot Certification Programs

-07Understanding Extra Drone Insurance Protection Options
+Understanding Low-Cost Drone Insurance Options

-While having your drone insured on your home policy "for free" is the most convenient option, you might want to look into other drone insurance coverage options that will give you added value and extra protection.
+While having your drone insured on your home policy is the most convenient option, you might want to look into other drone insurance coverage options that will give you added value and extra protection.

-According to their membership form:
+According to their membership form AMA membership provides:

-- $2,500,000 personal liability insurance coverage
+- $2,500,000 comprehensive general liability insurance coverage

-- $1,000 Fire, Theft, and Vandalism coverage
+- $1,000 fire, theft, and vandalism coverage